sameerparvezsingh/img-to-pdfv2/README.md

 Save Location: Click "Browse..." to choose where to save Convert

+Click "📄 Convert to PDF" if you need pdf pages of the same size as the image

+OR

-Click "📄 Convert to PDF"
+Click "📄 Convert to A4 PDF" if you need the images to be resized on a4 page.

+Select the quality of the A4 in DPI (default is 300)

 Wait for the success message
-Find your PDF(s) in the chosen location
+Find your PDF(s) in the chosen location.

 ## 💡 Tips & Tricks
 Image Order: Images appear in the PDF in the order they're displayed in the preview

 File Naming: When creating individual PDFs, each file gets a number prefix (e.g., document_1_photo.pdf)

 Large Images: The program automatically handles large images - no need to resize first

 Batch Processing: Select hundreds of images at once - the program can handle it!

 ## ❓ Troubleshooting
 **"The program won't start"**
 -Make sure Python is installed correctly
--Try running from Command Prompt: python image_to_pdf_converter.py
+-Try running from Command Prompt: python pdf_tool.py

 **"I can't select images"**
 -Make sure your images are in a supported format (JPG, PNG, etc.)